How to Enable the Develop Menu in Safari for Mac

-The Developer menu in Safari for OS X is disabled by default, but it can be quickly turned on through the apps settings to reveal the additional developer-centric features of the web browser.
+The Developer menu in Safari for Mac OS and Mac OS X is disabled by default, but it can be quickly turned on through the apps settings to reveal the additional developer-centric features of the web browser.

 How to Enable the Develop Menu in Safari for Mac OS X